Frequently Asked Questions

 3. It decreases the risk of bacterial infection.
 Cooking meat for example removes the risk of the likes of E.Coli.

-My own, home-grown, washed, baked and finely ground Eggshell Powder, contributed by my own free-range chickens, provides your dog with the best possible source of essential calcium, second only to raw meaty bones.
+My own, home-grown, washed, baked and finely ground Essential Calcium for Dogs, contributed by my own free-range chickens, provides your dog with the best possible source of essential calcium, second only to raw meaty bones.
 And remember.
 If you make homemade food for your dog, it is absolutely essential that you add calcium to every meal!

 Why is liver so important to my dog?